 Minor complaints can be brought to the attention of any member of the practice team either verbally or in writing.
 All complaints will be treated in the strictest confidence and, privacy will be offered to discuss the problem with an appropriate person as a means of resolving the issue.
-This person could be the practice manager, a GP, nurse or senior member of the admin staff.
+This person could be the Practice Manager, a GP, nurse or senior member of the admin staff.

-On receipt of the complaint, the practice manager will register the complaint by placing a copy in the complaints folder.
-She will then investigate the matter as appropriate, which will at the least involve discussing it with whoever was involved from the practice team.
+The Practice Manager will then investigate the matter as appropriate, which will at the least involve discussing it with whoever was involved from the practice team.

-If the complainant is not the patient involved then the complainant should obtain the patient’s consent before a formal investigation can take place.
+If the complainant is not the patient involved, then the complainant should obtain the patient’s consent before a formal investigation can take place.

-The patient will also be advised that Independent support is available to assist them if required.
+The patient will also be advised that independent support is available to assist them if required.
 This is provided by the Independent Complaints Advisory Service (ICAS) who can be contacted on 0808 802 3000.

-Once resolved, complaints will be brought to the attention of the wider PHCT via Significant Event Audit meetings so that any lessons learned, new systems required or changes to working practices can be communicated effectively to the whole team.
+Once resolved, complaints will be brought to the attention of the wider CCG via Significant Event Audit meetings so that any lessons learned, new systems required or changes to working practices can be communicated effectively to the whole team.
 There is now a wider reference forum SIRMS (Safeguard Incident and Risk Management Systems) so that events can be shared more widely with other organisations and practices.

-On a quarterly basis, a summary of all complaints received is sent to the Patient experience Team for their statistics.
+On a quarterly basis, a summary of all complaints received is sent to the Patient Experience Team for their statistics.